alepmaros/cuda_matrix_multiplication/README.md

 Cuda Matrix Implementation using Global and Shared memory.

-It is really restrict at the moment, here is is the requirements for the Matrices:
+The input follows this pattern:

-1. The number of lines needs to be equal to the number of columns
+1. The number of lines of Matrix A
+2. The number of columns of Matrix A
-2. The number of lines (and columns) needs to be divisible by 32
+3. The number of lines of Matrix B
+4. The number of columns of Matrix B
+5. The values of Matrix A
+6. The values of Matrix B

 # Tests